Mickey Magazine (Dutch)

 After 1959 Belgium didn't have Disney comics of its own.
 From that year the southern French-speaking part of the country received their comics from France, and the northern Dutch-speaking part from the Netherlands.
 Although Dutch Donald Duck weekly was already in print since 1952, they were only distributed to Belgium from 1959, the year Mickey Magazine stopped.

-Note: the comments system on this website was updated.
-From now on you can use the DISQUS functionality below to leave comments and discuss this title.
-You can sign up with your email address and have your own avatar.
+You can use DISQUS below to leave comments and discuss this title.
+Sign up with your email address and have your own avatar.

 blog comments powered by Disqus

-All pictures and images of comic covers and Disney characters are Copyright © 2010 The Walt Disney Company
+All pictures and images of comic covers and Disney characters are Copyright © 2023 The Walt Disney Company — Website design by Artwhurks